Denoising Graph Super-Resolution towards Improved Collider Event Reconstruction: Datasets

 To train the super-resolution model, we require the same calorimeter shower data in both low and high granularity (i.e. resolution).
 This was achieved using the COCOA package \cite{COCOA}, which provides an LHC-like generic calorimeter model simulated with \textsc{Geant4} \cite{geant1, geant2, geant3}.
 COCOA includes three electromagnetic (ECAL) and three hadronic (HCAL) concentric layers, each with configurable material, granularity and noise levels.
 The package emulates sampling fractions of $f=0.07$ and $f=0.025$ in the ECAL and HCAL, respectively, by using an effective molecule that represents the mixture of active (liquid Ar and plastic scintillator) and passive (Pb and Fe) materials.
 This is done by randomly dropping a fraction $f$ of the shower segments and then scaling up the response in each cell by $1/f$.
 To focus solely on the calorimeter response, all upstream material, such as the inner tracker and solenoid iron, was removed, and the magnetic field was turned off, allowing showers from charged particles to propagate radially.

 In this study, we apply super-resolution exclusively in the pseudorapidity ($\eta$)-azimuthal angle ($\phi$) plane, keeping the calorimeter layers unchanged.
 We use two datasets: the first is a simplified set where a single electron is fired with $p_T \in [50, 51]\ \mathrm{GeV}$, $\eta \in [-0.01, \; 0.01]$, and $\phi \in [-\pi, \; \pi]$.
 The second dataset involves multiple particles with angular separation on the scale of the calorimeter cells.
-The particles are arranged around a principle axis chosen uniformly in $\eta \in [-2.5, \; 2.5]$ and $\phi \in [-\pi, \; \pi]$.
-In three out of four cases, an electron is fired along the principle axis with $p_T \in [20, 50]\ \mathrm{GeV}$.
-The electron is accompanied by $N$ photons with $p_T \in [5, 25]\ \mathrm{GeV}$ where $N$ is chosen randomly from 0 to 3 (and we ensure that at least one particle is fired).
-Each photon is displaced from the principle axis by $\pm \mathrm{Gaus}(4\cdot\delta, \delta)$ where the sign is chosen randomly and $\delta$ is the angular width of a cell in the high-resolution ECAL1.
+The particles are arranged around a principal axis chosen uniformly in $\eta \in [- -2.5, \; 2.5]$ and $\phi \in [-\pi, \; \pi]$.
+In three out of four cases, an electron is fired along the principal axis with $p_T \in [20, 50]\ \mathrm{GeV}$.
+In addition, $N$ photons are fired with $p_T \in [5, 25]\ \mathrm{GeV}$, where $N$ is chosen randomly from 0 to 3 (and required to be nonzero in case of no electron).
+Each photon is displaced from the principal axis by $\pm \mathrm{Gaus}(4\cdot\delta, \delta)$ where the sign is chosen randomly and $\delta$ is the angular width of a cell in the high-resolution ECAL1.
 For the single electron dataset, the cell resolution is downsampled by factors, $f_\eta = f_\phi =2$, and for the multi-particle dataset, by $f_\eta = f_\phi = 4$.
 Table \ref{tab:CaloLayers} details the noise levels and granularity used for each calorimeter layer in this study.

 The particles interact with the high-resolution detector, initially with zero noise.
 The high-resolution cells are then combined to form low-resolution cells, to which noise is applied to simulate electronic noise.
 This procedure is illustrated in figure \ref{fig:lr_hr_datagen}.
 Subsequently, the built-in topological clustering algorithm in COCOA, which resembles that of ATLAS, is used to cluster calorimeter hits based on energy-over-noise ratio thresholds.
 Only clustered cells with positive energy values are retained.
 Since our focus is on electromagnetic showers from electrons and photons, we limit our study to the ECAL layers.